MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-add-and-classify-SMI-S-and-SMP-storage-devices-in-VMM.md

 ms.assetid: 96db0f54-5b56-426a-9866-9e3b0902609c
 ---
 # How to add and classify SMI-S and SMP storage devices in VMM

+>Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 Use the following procedure to add remote storage devices in Virtual Machine Manager (VMM).
-You can add and discover external storage arrays that are managed by Storage Management Initiative â€“ Specification (SMI-S) or Store Management Provider (SMP) providers.
+You can add and discover external storage arrays that are managed by Storage Management Initiative – Specification (SMI-S) or Store Management Provider (SMP) providers.
 You can assign friendly-name classifications for the added storage.
 For example, you can assign a Gold classification to solid-state drive (SSD) storage and a Bronze classification to slower drives.

 **Account requirements** To complete this procedure, you must be a member of the Administrator user role, or a member of the Delegated Administrator user role.